DavidDaKing/DaveDES/README.md

-# DaveDES - A DES Encryption Program
+# DaveDES - A DES Cryptographic Program
-Built to understand how to perform any encryption with code.
+Developed for the goal of understanding how to implement DES, the vulnerabilities of DES, and how different cryptographic modes of operations work.

 ## How to run:
 python davedes.py